How To Become an Insurance Underwriter

 Students who enjoy working with numbers and have an eye for detail might consider entering the finance industry.
 One career possibility in this field is that of insurance underwriter.
 An insurance underwriter reviews insurance applications and establishes the terms under which insurance could be provided to an individual, business or other organization.

-Curious about how to become an insurance underwriter?
-The basic insurance underwriter qualifications include earning a degree in the finance field and going through a period of on-the-job training.
+Curious about how to become an insurance underwriter and wondering what do insurance underwriters do?
+The basic insurance underwriter qualifications include earning a degree in the finance field and going through a period training while working.
 Continue exploring this career guide to learn how to get started.

 These days, advanced computer software helps to streamline these professionals’ work.
 The software will typically calculate recommended premiums and coverage amounts, which the insurance underwriter will then cross-reference against other information, such as an applicant’s credit scores or medical information.
-When making decisions, the professional must carefully weigh the risks of extending insurance to the applicant against the potential for profits for the company.
+When making decisions, the underwriter in insurance must carefully weigh the risks of extending insurance to the applicant against the potential for profits for the company.

 Most insurance underwriters can expect to carry out the following tasks on a daily basis:

-The basic insurance underwriter qualifications include earning a bachelor’s degree and completing an employer-specific on-the-job training program.
+The basic qualifications for an aspiring underwriter in insurance include earning a bachelor’s degree (such as an accounting or finance degree) and completing an employer-specific on-the-job training program.
 Depending on the specific employer, other qualifications will typically include the following:

 • Computer literacy